EP training in Scotland

 Currently, in addition to Scottish residents, students from the rest of the UK and from the EU will be entitled to grant funding providing they agree to the conditions of the funding.

 Where training happens

-There are 2 universities in Scotland that train EPs:
+There is 1 university in Scotland that trains EPs: